KMOZ-FM

 KMOZ-FM (92.3 MHz) is a radio station broadcasting a country music format.
 Licensed to serve Grand Junction, Colorado, United States, the station is owned by MBC Grand Broadcasting, Inc.

 History

+The full ID for KJYE recorded from Salt Lake City, Utah on June 12, 2009.

+Between As KJYE, the station was known as "The Vault".
+It became KKVT briefly between 2012 and 2013.
 On August 1, 2013, KKVT and its adult hits format moved to 100.7 FM, swapping frequencies with country-formatted KMOZ-FM.

 Translators

 In addition to the main station, KMOZ-FM is relayed by additional translators to widen its broadcast area.